PranavMehunkar/ShopSmartEcommerceSystem/README.md

 <h1>ShopSmart Ecommerce System</h1>
 ShopSmart Ecommerce System is a machine learning project that can determine whether a visitor is likely to make a purchase based on their session behaviour.
-The goal is to perform exploratory data analysis(EDA),applying appropriate feature preprocessing and transformations, and developing a Decision Tree based classification model.
+The goal is to perform exploratory data analysis(EDA), applying appropriate feature preprocessing and transformations, and developing a Decision Tree based classification model.

 <h2>Project Structure</h2>
 <ul><li>shop_smart.ipynb – Model for training and evaluation</li></ul>